Use 15 helpful strategies to prevent dog walking injuries

 Neck strain is another common occurrence while walking dogs.

-This occurs when you pull too often with the same muscles, leading to muscle soreness around your body’s shoulders and upper back region over time.
+This occurs when you pull too often with the same muscles, leading to muscle soreness in the shoulder and upper back regions over time.

 Strain in these muscles can impact others, like those in your neck.